Stigmond/FoodTruckProject/README.md

 * Encapsulation (e.g. Getters and Setters);
 * toString() Method;

-### Lessons Learned
+### Lesson(s) Learned

+* This project provided an opportunity to understand the the function of an Object, the necessary parts of an Object, and creation and utilization of an Object.
-* This project presented an opportunity to better understand scope of variables and methods, and the necessary mechanisms to call them into other classes and methods.
+* This project presented an opportunity to better understand scope of variables and methods, and the necessary mechanisms to call them to/from other classes and methods.
-* This project presented an opportunity to better understand how to compartmentalize functions into separate methods, to allow for better readability and logic flow.
+* This project presented an opportunity to better understand how to compartmentalize functions into separate methods, to allow for better readability and logic flow, and to reduce redundancy.